 Through her blog and podcast Angela imparts her knowledge about ayurveda and tries to make it simple to live the ayurveda life.
 She has articles about motherhood and ayurveda, minimalism and meanwhile is living in a van with her family!

 Banyan Botanicals is an online shop that sells ayurvedic herbs, massage oils and beauty products but they also have a wealth of information on their blog.

-Sahara wrote the book ‘Idiot’s guide to ayurveda’ and ‘Eat feel fresh’ (pictured above) (psst, affiliate links!) and has an immensely popular podcast.
+She wrote the books ‘Idiot’s guide to ayurveda’ and ‘Eat feel fresh’ (pictured above) (psst, affiliate links!) and has an immensely popular podcast.
 Sahara is a great resource for diving deeper into the dharma and the spiritual elements of ayurveda, delivered by someone you can relate to.